ppy/osu-wiki/news/2017-04-03-aspire-2017-stage-one-concludes.md

 [Check out the contest listing to view the public voting in a much prettier format, and to download all of the entries.](https://osu.ppy.sh/community/contests/43)

-The composite judging sheet combines the scores given by the Honorable Mentions panel (40 points) with a *Public Impression* score (40 points) calculated by a scaling perspective of the overall votes an entry received in comparison to the others.
+The composite judging sheet combines the scores given by the Honorable Mentions panel (40 points) with a _Public Impression_ score (40 points) calculated by a scaling perspective of the overall votes an entry received in comparison to the others.

 Together, the two values produced the winning results of the contest, though the popular vote had them charted fairly accurately anyway.

----
+* * *

 We're also proud to announce the beginning of Aspire-class contests for all other gamemodes - osu!taiko, osu!catch and osu!mania.